AdobeDocs/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 Wow - That's quite a lot of details to be considered, right?
 And it refuses to be understood, tested and debugged easily.
 And all for a seemingly elegant solution.
 Admittedly, it is elegant – but only from an AEM-only perspective.
 Together with the Dispatcher it becomes nasty.

-And still – it does not solve one basic caveat, if an image is used multiple times on different pages, they will be cached under those pages.
+And still – it does not solve one basic caveat, if an image is used multiple times on different pages, they are cached under those pages.
 There is not much caching synergy there.

 In general, URL fingerprinting is a good tool to have in your toolkit, but you need to apply it with care, because it can cause new problems while solving only a few existing ones.